'God kept me here for some reason': Ex-officer recalls life-changing 1977 shooting, partner’s death

 Peter Rishel is reflected in the Nebraska Law Enforcement Memorial Wall, in Grand Island, where the names of the state’s fallen law enforcement officers are listed, including his Nebraska City partner Gary R. White.

-KEARNEY, Neb. — As 22-year-old Nebraska City Police Officer Peter Rishel looked up from his bed in an Omaha hospital’s intensive care unit, four days after being shot by a man wanted for domestic violence, his partner Gary White walked into the room.
+KEARNEY, Neb. — In 1977, Peter Rishel, a 22-year-old Nebraska City police officer, was in an Omaha hospital’s intensive care unit four days after being shot by a man wanted for domestic violence.
+He says his partner, Gary White, walked into the room.

 Rishel thought White was just the next in a stream of concerned family, friends, co-workers and other visitors.